rahul100/RealTimeAnomalyDetection/README.md

 The evaluation of the data was done using ROC curves and AUC as the parameter.
 Accuracy TPR and FPR were the other evalution metrics used.

+PS: Using the scrpits requires InfluxDB setup and then using scripts in the repository to pump data into the influxDB

 If you have any ideas or you need to understand any piece , please write to me on the below email address: rahulagarwal.iet@gmail.com